NAMI ADHD Support & Resources Near You

 Free, peer-led support groups where parents, caregivers, and adults with ADHD share experiences, learn coping strategies, and find community.
 Many local NAMI chapters offer ADHD-focused support groups.

-• NAMI Connection - For adults living with ADHD
+- •NAMI Connection - For adults living with ADHD

-• NAMI Family Support Group - For parents of kids with ADHD
+- •NAMI Family Support Group - For parents of kids with ADHD

-• NAMI Basics - For parents and caregivers of kids with ADHD (6-week program)
+- •NAMI Basics - For parents and caregivers of kids with ADHD (6-week program)

 NAMI Family-to-Family for ADHD

-• Understanding ADHD brain differences
+- •Understanding ADHD brain differences

-• School advocacy and IEP/504 plans
+- •School advocacy and IEP/504 plans

-• Managing ADHD in family relationships
+- •Managing ADHD in family relationships

-• Crisis planning and problem-solving
+- •Crisis planning and problem-solving

 NAMI ADHD Advocacy

-• School-based mental health services
+- •School-based mental health services

-• Reducing stigma around ADHD
+- •Reducing stigma around ADHD

-• Research funding for ADHD treatments
+- •Research funding for ADHD supports

 NAMI ADHD Resources